AzaanDev/python-gui/README.md

 Game # 2: Rock Paper Scissors

-The user can can play both games against a cpu while tracking his wins in both games to see how well he does
+The user can can play both games against a cpu while tracking their wins in both games to see how well he does